-During the three months ended March 31, 2018,, the Company announced it has entered into an option to acquire the Economy East Exploration License which consists of 12 claims.
+During the nine months ended September 30, 2018, the Company announced it has entered into an option to acquire the Economy East Exploration License which consists of 12 claims.

-The Company will conduct a detailed Airborne Mag and Radiometrics survey on the project, moving as quickly as possible to obtain land access agreements, cut lines and conduct an IP survey.
-Following that drill targets will be defined by integrating all available data and a drill program will be proposed.
+The Company conducted a detailed Airborne Mag and Radiometrics survey on the project, moving as quickly as possible to obtain land access agreements, cut lines and conduct an IP survey.